ywamsendai/ywamsendai-wiki/docs/lifeinjapan/language.md

 Don't spend a lot of time on learning the kana though.
 Your aim at this point is simply to be loosely familiar with them.
 They will be reinforced and become second nature as you move forward with learning the language.

-A word of caution: **stay away from something known as romaji!!** These are Japanese sounds in written latin alphabet (like English).
+A word of caution: **stay away romaji!** These are Japanese sounds in written latin alphabet (like English).
 Your brain will use this as a crutch and your pronunciation and reading will suffer.
 Pretend it does not exist.
-Seriously.

 #### Build passive recognition